Disconnect Downspouts & install Rain Barrels

 - Fewer overflowing sewers reduce risk of incurring EPA fines

-- Research Contact local organizations that already have disconnected downspout and rain barrel programs in place, and see if they can direct you to local sources of materials.
+- Research Contact local organizations that have resource information that you may find helpful.
 See MSD, the River des Peres Watershed Coalition, and the Mid-America Regional Council.
 Search for businesses and restaurants that are disposing of food-grade storage barrels that could be re-purposed into rain barrels.

 - Organize Speak with your neighborhood association leaders and possibly present your ideas at a public meeting.

 - Buying Complete rain barrel systems cost around $150.
-Discounts may be available for bulk purchases or for non-profit groups.
-Funding may also be available through green implementation grants through organizations such as River Des Peres Watersend Coalition, Deer Creek Watershed Alliance, Missouri Botanical Garden, MSD Project Clear, and Earth Day.
-Annual sales for rain barrels are usually held in Spring and Summer and offer discount pricing.
+Although these organizations DO NOT directly sell rain barrels, funding may also be available through green implementation grants through organizations such as River Des Peres Watersend Coalition, Deer Creek Watershed Alliance, Missouri Botanical Garden, and MSD Project Clear.

 - Gather Volunteers & Participants Search for homeowners wanting to participate and volunteers willing to assist residents in installation.

 - Work Hold a workday to disconnect downspouts, install rain barrels, and rain gardens to handle water flow from disconnected downspouts to ensure that rainwater can be absorbed into the ground without causing erosion.
 Rain barrels may need to have spigots and overflow valves installed and be sealed from mosquitoes and other insects.
 Be sure barrels are free of contaminants that might pollute rainwater or damage plants.

 - Use Rainwater Rainwater should never be used as drinking water for pets or people.
 It can be used to wash cars, water lawns and gardens, and to clean exterior surfaces.